joycesim/joycesim.github.io/GroupVision/index.md

 First years typically take 2-3 courses each semester.
 There are no set course list but there is a set knowledge list that you will try to take classes to fulfil for your qualifying exam in your second year.
-Aim for a well-rounded education of Earth Science and classes that will help with your research.
+Aim for a well-rounded education of Earth/planetary Science and classes that will help with your research.
 Joyce will be happy to discuss with you on what classes to take.
 Here is the EAS graduate course list: https://catalog.gatech.edu/courses-grad/eas/
 Here is the Mechanical engineering graduate course list: https://catalog.gatech.edu/courses-grad/me/